-In this article, we will see what is Row Number, Partition, Rank and Dense Rank.
+In this article, we’ll understand what’s Row Number, Partition, Rank, and Dense Rank.
 These are frequently used SQL functions that an interviewer can ask during the interviews.

-Let us understand Row Number, Partition, Rank and Dense Rank with practical examples.
+Let us dig into this topic and try to understand Row Number, Partition, Rank and Dense Rank with practical examples.

 - Row Number

 What are Row Number, Partition, Rank, and Dense Rank